-- The indoor mask requirement for vaccinated people was lifted on Wednesday, February 16 statewide and in the Bay Area (except in Santa Clara and Los Angeles Counties). - You can still choose to wear a mask to protect yourself and others, especially in poorly ventilated indoor spaces and while there's still a lot of the highly infectious Omicron variant around. - Masks will still be required indoors for all unvaccinated people ages 2+ and for everyone regardless of vaccination status on public transportation, K-12 schools, childcare and health care settings, homeless shelters, long-term care facilities and correctional facilities. - As a recent study shows, masking, vaccination, indoor ventilation (air filters, open windows/doors), and testing are all still effective against highly transmissible variants such as Omicron, even at huge indoor events. - 2.
-Free N95 masks at pharmacies and community health centers: The White House is providing 3 free N95 masks to each person in the US.

-- Here's a list of Walgreens pharmacies where they are available, including East Bay locations. - Here is updated guidance for reusing N95, KN95 and KF94 masks.

-3. Free rapid home tests:

-- You can request 4 free rapid antigen home COVID tests mailed to your address at Covidtests.gov.
+- 2. The indoor mask requirement for vaccinated people was lifted on February 16 statewide and in the Bay Area (except in Santa Clara County).
+The California statewide school mask requirement will change to a mask recommendation on March 11. - You can still choose to wear a mask to protect yourself and others.
+Wearing a mask is still strongly recommended in poorly ventilated indoor spaces and when there are high or medium levels of COVID-19 around. - Masks will still be required indoors for all unvaccinated people ages 2+ and for everyone regardless of vaccination status on public transportation, K-12 schools until March 11, childcare and health care settings, homeless shelters, long-term care facilities and correctional facilities. - As a recent study shows, masking, vaccination, indoor ventilation (air filters, open windows/doors), and testing are all still effective against highly transmissible variants such as Omicron, even at huge indoor events. - 3.
+Free N95 masks at pharmacies and community health centers: The White House is providing 3 free N95 masks to each person in the US. - Here's a list of Walgreens pharmacies where they are available, including East Bay locations. - Here is updated guidance for reusing N95, KN95 and KF94 masks. - 4.
+Free rapid home tests: - You can request 4 free rapid antigen home COVID tests mailed to your address at Covidtests.gov.
 The US postal service fulfills orders and sends the tests to your address in 7-12 days. - People with insurance can also get reimbursed for purchasing up to 8 rapid antigen tests per person per month.
 Purchases can be made online, at stores or pharmacies.
 Save your receipts.
-Please go to your health insurance's website or contact them for details on how to request reimbursement. - o Click here for more info on Medicare COVID test coverage. - o Click here for info on how to get COVID testing in the East Bay. - Here's how to check if a testing site is legit. - 4.
-What to do if you test positive for COVID: check out our new treatment options. - 5.
+Please go to your health insurance's website or contact them for details on how to request reimbursement. - Click here for more info on Medicare COVID test coverage. - Click here for info on how to get COVID testing in the East Bay. - Here's how to check if a testing site is legit. - 5.
+What to do if you test positive for COVID: check out our new treatment options. - 6.
 Vaccine updates (highlights): - Vaccines for ages 5+ and boosters for ages 12+ remain effective against severe disease and are now easier to get the same day and as walk-ins in the East Bay. - People with immunocompromising conditions: The CDC updated its COVID vaccine guidance, shortening the interval between the 3rd mRNA dose and booster dose to 3 months instead of 5 months.
 This includes people with untreated HIV or CD4 <200.
 Immunocompromised people who received a J&J initial dose are recommended to get an mRNA dose 4 weeks after, then an mRNA booster dose 2 months later. - Children ages 6 months to 4 years: Pfizer decided wait to submit more data from its 3-dose trial.
 The FDA has postponed the meeting originally scheduled for February 15 and will meet after Pfizer submits its new data. - Vaccination during pregnancy protects the infant after birth: A CDC study found that infants whose mothers received two doses of an mRNA coronavirus vaccine during pregnancy are 61% less likely to be admitted to the hospital for Covid-19 in the first six months of life.